citp/privacy-policy-historical/n/na/nat/nature.com.md

-> *The following text is extracted and transformed from the nature.com privacy policy that was archived on 2016-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161229053805id_/http%3A//www.nature.com/info/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nature.com privacy policy that was archived on 2017-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170627204748id_/http%3A//www.nature.com/info/privacy.html) for the most accurate reproduction.*

 # Privacy Policy : Nature.com

-## Nature Publishing Group Online Privacy Notice: June 2015
+## Nature Research Online Privacy Notice: June 2015

-We at Nature Publishing Group respect your concerns about privacy and value the relationship we have with you.
+We at Nature Research respect your concerns about privacy and value the relationship we have with you.
 This Online Privacy Notice applies to personal information we collect on this website (the "Site").
 This Online Privacy Notice describes the types of personal information we collect on the Site, how we may use the information, with whom we may share it and the choices available to you regarding our use of the information.
 We also describe the measures we take to safeguard the information and tell you how to contact us about our privacy practices.
 Click on one of the links below to jump to the listed section:

   * Information We Collect
   * How We Use Information We Collect